Stanford defense rests without calling Stanford

-HOUSTON (Reuters) - Texas financier Allen Stanford’s attorneys wound up their defense in his criminal fraud trial on Monday without calling Stanford himself to testify.
+HOUSTON, Feb 27 (Reuters) - Texas financier Allen Stanford’s defense team rested its case in his criminal fraud trial on Monday without calling their client to testify.

-The move ended suspense over whether the accused Ponzi schemer would take the witness stand - a gambit that some legal experts called risky.

 Stanford, 61, is accused of bilking investors from more than 100 countries by selling fraudulent certificates of deposit from Stanford International Bank in Antigua, and then using those deposits to finance his own lifestyle.

-His trial began on January 23 in federal court in Houston.
+The trial began on Jan.
+23 in federal court in Houston.
 Prosecutors presented a series of witnesses, including former chief financial officer James Davis, who said that Stanford was deeply involved in running the bank.
 In their defense, Stanford’s attorneys have sought to portray their client as aloof from day-to-day decisions, blaming Davis, who has pleaded guilty to fraud, and others for any wrongdoing.

 Whether Stanford would actually testify in his own defense had been a big question hanging over the trial.
 His lawyers said at the beginning of the trial that Stanford wanted to tell his side of the story.